The Best Audiobook Narrators Who Bring Novels to Life

 To help you select the perfect length book for your drive, we’ve listed the recorded length of each book right below the name of the narrator(s).
 These times are accurate if the book is played at 1x speed.

 However, when starting each book, try different listening speeds to find the right balance for everyone.
 Often, books sound more natural and conversational when played at a higher speed (typically around 1.25), which reduces listening time.
 Angela and her husband typically prefer to listen to audiobooks at 1.5 speed.
-We recommend that you test out a few options to find what is best for everyone in your car.
+We recommend that you test out a few options to find what is best for you.

 Sign Up for the Book Lover’s Reading Challenge